haminhtien99/YoloSeries-Tracking/README.md

 and the tracker supports:
 - ByteTrack
 - BoT-SORT
+- SORT (added by me)

-I used the [ultralytics](https://github.com/ultralytics/ultralytics) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) repositories to do this project.
+I used the [ultralytics](https://github.com/ultralytics/ultralytics), [SORT](https://github.com/abewley/sort) and [TrackEval](https://github.com/JonathonLuiten/TrackEval) repositories to do this project.
 Code can be customized for use on other datasets.

 ## Installation